 For most people the convenience of popping in a capsule and pressing a button is everything.
 Some of us can’t function that well before the first few sips of coffee.
 Let’s take a semi-automatic, the standard when we are talking espresso.
 Measuring, grinding, tamping, timing, etc… Seems like a long journey to that first elusive coffee sip.
 That’s why a capsule based espresso maker is so convenient… A super automatic espresso machine is a great alternative, but still, it’s not quite as convenient as a Nespresso machine, and they are a few times more expensive.
 The conclusion is very simple, from a convenience perspective, Nespresso is the winner.

-Inissia is the least expensive brewer from Nespresso, and is a best seller on Amazon.
+Inissia is the least expensive brewer from Nespresso and is a best seller on Amazon.
 The machine is easy to use, reliable, and give you a great cup of coffee.
 Inissia doesn’t come with a milk frother like other more expensive machines do, but you can buy one separately.
 If you are looking for one, take a look at our article about milk frothers.
-Inissia is the winner for two categories: convenience and cost.
-The cost is almost a tie with the cheap semiautomatic/grinder combo, if you only drink a couple of beverages per day.
+Inissia is the winner of two categories: convenience and cost.
+The cost is almost a tie with the cheap semiautomatic/grinder combo if you only drink a couple of beverages per day.
 If you need more than that, the capsule cost will be higher.
 A great alternative for unpretentious espresso lovers.

 Many people think: “Oh I’ll buy this inexpensive espresso machine, that is around $100.”
 But in reality, you need more than a cheap semi automatic.
 You also need a decent tamper, and you also need a good coffee grinder.
 Espresso brewing needs precisely ground beans, and your blade grinder is just not right for this.
 Take a look at our article on how to make espresso, for more explanations on the subject.